derblub/dyndns/README.md

 # Dynamic DNS to use with your Plesk server
-Shell script to remotely update the A-record of a subdomain, managed by a Plesk server.
+Shell script to remotely update the A-record of a subdomain DNS entry, managed by a Plesk server.

 ##Installation:
 1. Create a subdomain in Plesk to use as your dynamic DNS hostname (no hosting required)